 FMoH under the division of Reproductive Health tracks Annual resources of National Family Planning in collaboration with Clinton Health Access Initiative (CHAI), the report is submitted annually to FP2020 Secretariat.
-FP scorecard are developed annually and released at national and sub-national level that tracks finances.
+An FP scorecard is developed annually and disseminated widely at national and sub-national level that track finances.